 Copies of the payment standard and utility allowance schedules are available for review in the PHA's offices during normal business hours.
+They are also available for review on the PHA's website.

 Families, owners, and members of the public may submit written comments on the schedules discussed in this part, at any time, for consideration during the next revision cycle.